open-learning/git4ol/README.md

 >
 > As we have not yet made our first publich draft available you can expect breaking changes all the time, don't be angry.

-## Terms
+## Blocks

-Learning terms can conceptually be mapped to `git` objects in the following way:
+Learning blocks can conceptually be mapped to `git` objects in the following way:

 - "course" ⇔ `git` repository
 - "lesson" ⇔ `git` orphaned branch